jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.24 FlattenLakes

-Flattens lake polygons in a raster DEM.
+Flattens lake polygons in a raster DEM..

 *Parameters*: